DiamondMVC/Diamond/index.md

 ## Upcoming

-### Flash-messages

-Flash-messages are useful to create notification messages in a website.

 ### Version-control

 When building webapis and building a new version you might want to versionate the project, allowing for both an old and a new api to be used.
 This is useful when you're trying to migrate an application from an old api to a new api, when the new api hasn't yet implemented all the features the old api has.

-### i18n

-i18n (Internationalization) can be used to localize Diamond application for different languages and cultures.

 ## Join Diamond